mobgen/halo-documentation/pages/cms/content/cms_content_items.md

 - Open the bulk options pressing the top right 3 dots icon <span class="fa fa-ellipsis-v"/>.
 - Press on '*Duplicate*'.
 This will duplicate all the selected items.

-{% include note.html content="The duplicated content item will not inherit the publish and expiration date.
+{% include note.html content="The duplicated content item will not inherit the publish and archive date.
 Also, if the original content item had a push notification attached, this push will not be attached in the copy." %}

 ### Search Content Items